HelloWorld-1017/HelloWorld-1017.github.io/_posts/2022-07-15-MATLAB-Incremental-Learning.md

 3. feat (24075-by-60 double): Feature matrix of 60 features for 24,075 observations;
 4. featlabels (60-by-1): Labels of the 60 features.

-The Sensor HAR (human activity recognition) App [1] was used to create the humanactivity data set.
+The Sensor HAR (human activity recognition) App [[2]](#ref) was used to create the humanactivity data set.
 When measuring the raw acceleration data with this app, a person placed a smartphone in a pocket so that the smartphone was upside down and the screen faced toward the person.
 The software then calibrated the measured raw data accordingly and extracted the 60 features from the calibrated data.
-For details about the calibration and  feature extraction, see [2] and [3], respectively.
+For details about the calibration and  feature extraction, see [[3]](#ref) and [[4]](#ref), respectively.

-[1] El Helou, A. Sensor HAR recognition App.
-MathWorks File Exchange. http://www.mathworks.com/matlabcentral/fileexchange/54138-sensor-har-recognition-app "

-[2] STMicroelectronics, AN4508 Application note.
-“Parameters and calibration of a low-g 3-axis accelerometer.”
-2014.

-[3] El Helou, A. Sensor Data Analytics.
-MathWorks File Exchange. https://www.mathworks.com/matlabcentral/fileexchange/54139-sensor-data-analytics--french-webinar-code- "

----

 <br>